What Are the 3 R's of HVAC?

 Why These Practices Matter in Oklahoma

-Oklahoma's climate demands reliable HVAC systems, and proper refrigerant handling ensures these systems operate efficiently while protecting our environment.
-Refrigerants like R-22 and R-410A can deplete the ozone layer and contribute to greenhouse gases if released.
+Oklahoma’s climate demands reliable HVAC systems, and proper refrigerant handling ensures these systems operate efficiently while protecting our environment.
+R-22, an older HCFC refrigerant, can deplete the ozone layer if released.
+R-410A does not deplete ozone, but it is a potent greenhouse gas with a high global-warming potential.
+That’s why both must be carefully recovered rather than vented into the atmosphere.
 The EPA requires all HVAC technicians to be certified in proper refrigerant handling, which is why Triple Play Home Services maintains NATE certification and EPA 608 certification for all our technicians.

-Violating refrigerant handling regulations can result in hefty fines for both homeowners and technicians—up to $44,539 per day for violations.
-When you hire a properly certified technician, you're ensuring legal compliance and environmental stewardship.
+Violating refrigerant handling regulations can result in hefty federal fines for both homeowners and technicians—reaching into the tens of thousands per day for violations.
+When you hire a properly certified technician, you’re ensuring legal compliance and environmental stewardship.